Contenido principal

 Introduction

-In this example, you generate the path gains of NTN channel model by applying the Doppler shift due to satellite movement for the path gains generated from a base channel model.
-The base channel model for the NTN flat fading narrowband channel is implemented per ITU-R P.681-11, which defines the propagation data for a land mobile-satellite (LMS) channel [4].
-The base channel model for the NTN frequency selective TDL channel is implemented per 3GPP TR 38.901, which defines the terrestrial TDL channel [2].
+In this example, you generate the path gains of the NTN channel model by applying the Doppler shift due to satellite movement, to the path gains generated from a base channel model.
+The example implements the base channel model for each NTN channel model using these standards:

 The Doppler shift due to satellite movement depends on the satellite orbit, elevation angle, and carrier frequency.
-The Doppler shift due to satellite motion, fd,sat, as defined in 3GPP TR 38.811 Section 6.7.1 and Section 6.9.2 [1], is:
+The Doppler shift due to satellite motion fd,sat, as defined in 3GPP TR 38.811 section 6.7.1 and section 6.9.2 [1], is:

 fd,sat=(νsatc)*(RR+hcos(αmodel))*fc